-My visit in the spring was not planned or deliberate, however after traveling to Collioure in the summer, I can safely advise anyone to visit in spring, early or late summer.
-This way you’ll not only avoid the site of tourists splattered all over the beach and streets, you’ll also be in very good weather.
+My visit in the spring was not planned or deliberate; however, after traveling to Collioure in the summer, I can safely advise anyone to visit in spring, early or late summer.
+This way, you’ll not only avoid the site of tourists splattered all over the beach and streets, you’ll also be in perfect weather.

-Walking left from the castle, I followed my map I had picked up at the tourism office, and quickly found the Eglise Notre-Dame-des-Anges, a historic monument constructed in the 18th century with a religious Gothic architectural style popular in this French region, and graced with a huge tower bell at the top.
+Walking left of the castle, I followed the map I had picked up at the tourism office and quickly found the Eglise Notre-Dame-des-Anges, a historical monument constructed in the 18th century with a religious Gothic architectural style that is popular in this French region, graced with a vast tower bell at the top.

-This tower bell was originally designed to indicate the positioning of the port during the day via smoke, and via fire at night.
-The church now wears a cupola, inspired by a model built in Toscana, Italy.
+This tower bell was initially designed to indicate the positioning of the port during the day via smoke and fire at night.
+The church now wears a cupola inspired by a model built in Toscana, Italy.

-I retraced my steps back to the beach and found the Museum of Modern Arts for a quick tour, barely a 5 minutes’ walk from the beach.
-Not much to see here as it’s very small, but you might as well visit while there.
+I retraced my steps back to the beach and found the Museum of Modern Arts for a quick tour, barely a 5 minutes walk from the beach.
+Not much to see here as it’s minimal, but you might as well visit while there.

 A quick dash to “Domaine la Tour Vielle,” a local wine industry, to discover the locally made and famous wines, along with its large vineyards!
 Coming from Africa where farming and large cultivated land space is popular, I was not interested in walking through large hectares of growing plants (insert vineyards), so I quickly retired, ready to explore the streets… but not before we sat for a glass of wine.